 Design concurrency services that help to avoid typical failures such as deadlock.

-6.64 Uncontrolled format string [SHL ]
+6.64 Reliance on external format strings [SHL]

 6.64.1 Description of application vulnerability

 Many languages use format string to control how output is generated or input acquired.
 If the contents of the format string can be influenced by external data, there is an opportunity for an attacker to gain access to what should be private data, to execute arbitrary code, or to cause resource exhaustion or buffer overrun.
 Even without an attacker, mistakes in format strings may cause serious program errors.